yoonalimsuwan/CSOC-SSC-Fold-HTS-Analysis/README.md

 Installation (v30.6)

 Same as v30.1.1.
-Ensure you have the main csoc_v30_1.py (or csoc_v30_1_1.py) available, as v30.6 reuses its encoder and EGNN layers.
+Ensure you have the main CSOC‑SSC REAL FOLD v30.1.1 — MSA‑Enabled Hybrid Folding Engine.py available, as v30.6 reuses its encoder and EGNN layers.

 Usage (v30.6)